telmocsa/BasketDemo/README.md

 ## Design Considerations

-The follows a domain centric approach defining dependencies that would be injected with concrete instances from the outside.
+This follows a domain centric approach defining dependencies that would be injected with concrete instances from the outside.

 It works with and defines abstracted dependencies only implementing business rules.